 Homeopathic doctors are able to develop therapeutic drugs referred to as homeopathic remedies.
 They use small doses of medicinal substances prepared from natural, non-synthesized elements for treatment of various diseases.

 The effectiveness of homeopathic remedies relies on the Law of Similars.
 This is a unique rule of nature that essentially means “like cures like”.
-In other words, a reduced dose of homeopathic medicine given to someone that actually causes a comparable sickness in that person will eliminate symptoms of the sickness.
-For example, a common homeopathic remedy for the common cold is Allium cepa, or red onion.
+In other words, a reduced dose of medicine given to someone that actually causes a comparable sickness will eliminate symptoms of the sickness.
+For example, a common remedy for the common cold is Allium cepa, or red onion.

-Although regulation of homeopathic remedies remain under the jurisdiction of the U.S. Federal Food, Drug and Cosmetic Act, the FDA is not responsible for evaluating the effectiveness or safety of homeopathic treatments.
+Although regulation of homeopathic remedies remain under the jurisdiction of the U.S. Federal Food, Drug and Cosmetic Act.
+The FDA is not responsible for evaluating the effectiveness or safety of homeopathic treatments.
 However, the FDA does enforce policies concerning homeopathic drugs described in Conditions under Which Homeopathic Drugs May be Marketed.